webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

 - **Project Selection Method**
   - senior members choose project based on documents provided (market share, financial benefits, return on investment, customer satisfaction, and public perception).
 - **Project Sponsor**
+  - ultimately responsible for the success or failure of project.
+Delegates operations to project manager.
   - usually executive that can assign money and resources to project.
   - approves project charter by signing.
   - Tie-breaker, champion, adviser of project.